Danbury, Connecticut: Government

 The chief executive officer of Danbury is the Mayor, who serves a two-year term.
-The current mayor is Dean Esposito (R).
+The current Mayor is Roberto L. Alves (D).
+Alves, elected in 2023 and sworn in on November 30, 2023, became the first Mayor from the Democratic party since Gene F. Eriquez left office after his term expired in 1999.
 The Mayor is the presiding officer of the City Council, which consists of 21 members, two from each of the seven city wards, and seven at-large.
 The City Council enacts ordinances and resolutions by a simple majority vote.
 If after five days the Mayor does not approve the ordinance (similar to a veto), the City Council may re-vote on it.
 If it then passes with a two-thirds majority, it becomes effective without the Mayor's approval.
-The current City Council consists of 14 Republicans and 7 Democrats.
+The current City Council consists of 17 Democrats and 4 Republicans.
+Alongside flipping the Mayor's office, the Democrats flipped a 14 Republican to 7 Democrat council in a city wide blue wave as a result the 2023 elections.

-Danbury has six state representatives as of 2021; Raghib Allie-Brennan D-2, Stephen Harding R-107, Patrick Callahan R-108, David Arconti D-109, Bob Godfrey D-110 and Kenneth Gucker D-138.
+Danbury has six state representatives as of 2021; Raghib Allie-Brennan D-2, Stephen Harding R-107, Patrick Callahan R-108, Farley Santos D-109, Bob Godfrey D-110 and Kenneth Gucker D-138.
 There is one state senator, Julie Kushner D-24.
 Danbury is represented in the United States Congress by U.S. Rep. Jahana Hayes (D).

-Danbury's Fiscal Year 2020–2021 mill rate is 27.60.
+Danbury's Fiscal Year 2020–2021 mill rate is 24.44.